EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

   * Use own-threaded FreeList preferentially
 * Fast Reserver mechanism (local FreeList and global FreeList)
   * When operating with local FreeList, no atomic operation, no CAS operation (Lock-Free & Wait-Free)
-  * Use RevolverSpinlock when working with Global FreeList (Lock-Free, !Wait-Free)
+  * Use RevolverAtomic when working with Global FreeList (Lock-Free, !Wait-Free)
   * Use a preferred local FreeList
 * When working with Global Heap, normal Mutex (!Lock-Free, !Wait-Free)
 * Retry when memory is low